 Bill payments are processed exactly as if you had processed the payment yourself.
 If the payment is made by an online check, the funds will be taken out of your account when your payee deposits the check and the item clears the bank.
 If the payment is made electronically, the funds are withdrawn the date the transaction is processed.

+What type of accounts are included in NBC Online?
 You can access the following types of accounts: checking, savings, loan, CDs/investment.

+Can I have more than one checking account linked to NBC Online?
 Yes, you can link all of your checking accounts to NBC Online.

+How current is this information?
 All transactions and balance updates are performed once per day.
 So any transactions you perform today that change your balance (i.e. deposits, ATM withdrawals), will be reflected the following business day.

+Should the payment date I give be the date the payment is actually due?
 No. You need to allow some time for the payment to reach your payee, so enter a date before the actual due date.
 Be sure to take into account that, although you can schedule a payment at any time, payments are actually initiated (sent to the payee) only on business days.

+What happens if I don't have enough money in my account to cover a bill payment?
 If your account has sufficient overdraft protection to cover the payment, we'll draw against that.
 Otherwise, the payment will be returned for insufficient funds.

+When and how are my payments delivered and how can I ensure that my payee receives my payment on the due date?
 When you schedule a payment, NBC Online warehouses the payment until it is time to process it.
 The time to process will vary depending on how the payment is to be made and how long it will take to get the payment to the payee.